1952 Democratic Party presidential primaries: The rise of Estes Kefauver

 With Truman's withdrawal, Kefauver became the front-runner for the nomination, and he won most of the primaries.
 Nonetheless, most states still chose their delegates at the Democratic Convention via state conventions, which meant that the party bosses - especially the mayors and governors of large Northern and Midwestern states and cities - were able to choose the Democratic nominee.
 These bosses (including President Truman) strongly disliked Kefauver; his investigations of organized crime had revealed connections between mafia figures and many of the big-city Democratic political organizations.
 The party bosses thus viewed Kefauver as a maverick who could not be trusted, and they refused to support him for the nomination.
-Instead, with President Truman taking the lead, they began to search for other, more acceptable, candidates.
+Instead, they began to search for other, more acceptable, candidates, with President Truman leading the effort.
 However, most of the other candidates had a major weakness.
-Senator Richard Russell of Georgia had much Southern support, but his support of racial segregation and opposition to civil rights for Southern blacks led Northern delegates to reject him as a racist.
+Senator Richard Russell of Georgia had much Southern support, and won the Florida Primary, but his support of racial segregation and opposition to civil rights for Southern blacks led Northern delegates to reject him as a racist.
 Truman favored U.S. diplomat W. Averell Harriman of New York, but he had never held an elective office and was inexperienced in politics.
-Truman next turned to his Vice-President, Alben Barkley, but at 74 he was rejected as being too old by labor union leaders.
+Truman next turned to his Vice President, Alben Barkley, but at 74 he was rejected as being too old by labor union leaders.

 Stevenson

 One candidate soon emerged who seemingly had few political weaknesses: Governor Adlai Stevenson II of Illinois.
-The grandson of former Vice-President Adlai E. Stevenson, Stevenson came from a distinguished family in Illinois and was well known as a gifted orator, intellectual, and political moderate.
+The grandson of former Vice President Adlai E. Stevenson, Stevenson came from a distinguished family in Illinois and was well known as a gifted orator, intellectual, and political moderate.
 In the spring of 1952 President Truman tried to convince Stevenson to take the presidential nomination, but Stevenson refused, stating that he wanted to run for re-election as Governor of Illinois.
 Yet Stevenson never completely took himself out of the race, and as the convention approached, many party bosses – as well as normally apolitical citizens – hoped that he could be "drafted" to run.